christiankozalla/nextjs-blog/posts/first-next-js-blog-devdiary.md

 ## My first Blog made with Next.js

 In this post I'll walk you through each step of creating my first Blog with Next.js, React, style-jsx and Markdown.
 Each step is supplemented by Code Snippets and detailed description.
-I am aiming to inspire any Web Developer seeking to create their own Blog!
+I am aiming to inspire anyone seeking to create their own Blog!
+First, I want to start you off with a simple truth I learnt while programming every day for the past months:

+> _"If you want to succeed, double your failure rate._"
+>  Thomas J. Watson, former CEO of IBM

-Since I, myself was heavily inspired by two existing Blogs especially in the early stage of creating my own, I'd like to say **Thank You!** Please, take a look at [leerob.io](https://leerob.io) and [christianalfoni.com](https://christianalfoni.com) whose Blogs are open source on GitHub as well!
+Since I, myself was heavily inspired by two existing blogs especially in the early stage of creating my own, I'd like to say **Thank You!** Please, take a look at [leerob.io](https://leerob.io) and [christianalfoni.com](https://christianalfoni.com) whose blogs are open source on GitHub as well!

-The birth of DevDiary (thats how I named this Blog) started with one single Command.
+The birth of my _DevDiary_ started with one single command.

 ```js
 $ npx create-next-app